AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Configure match keys** – Select the identifiers used for audience matching (e.g., hashed email).

-Once your collaboration entity is created and your branding and match keys are configured, you can begin connecting with collaborators.
-This connection process involves sending or receiving invitations, reviewing and submitting connection settings (such as use cases and credit consumption), and confirming the relationship.
+Once your collaboration entity is created and your branding and match keys are configured, your organization is ready to begin provisioning audiences and activating data.

-To learn more about each step in the connection process, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.
-For a visual walkthrough, including how to browse collaborators and manage connection settings in the UI, watch the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/connect-with-publishers){target="_blank"}.
+To learn more about how to initiate connections and manage collaboration settings, see the [Connect with advertisers or publishers guide](./connect/establishing-connections.md){target="_blank"}.

-For a detailed walkthrough of initial organization setup, see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"} and the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/set-up-an-advertiser-account){target="_blank"}.
+For a complete walkthrough of the initial organization setup—including how to define roles, upload branding assets, and configure match keys—see the [initial organization setup document](./setup/onboard-organization.md#initial-organization-setup){target="_blank"}.

+To watch a visual demonstration of the end-to-end process from the advertiser perspective, including setup, collaboration, and audience provisioning, view the [Advertiser account setup video](https://experienceleague.adobe.com/en/docs/platform-learn/tutorials/collaboration/set-up-an-advertiser-account){target="_blank"}.

 ## Step 3: Source audiences (from Real-Time CDP or cloud) {#source-audiences}

 Choose one of the following data sources to begin audience provisioning.
 Use either the RTCDP Collaboration UI or coordinate with Adobe to provision audiences in a privacy-preserving format.

-### Connect a source

-Choose how you want to source audience data into RTCDP Collaboration.

-#### Option A: Source from Real-Time CDP
+### Option A: Source from Real-Time CDP

 [Use the RTCDP Collaboration UI to link a sandbox that contains audiences](./setup/onboard-audiences.md).
 Use this self-service method to reference existing audience segments from within your Real-Time CDP instance.

-#### Option B: Source from cloud
+### Option B: Source from cloud

 To configure a cloud source (for example, [!DNL AWS S3] or [!DNL Snowflake]), prepare your audience data using the following [Audience Specification PDF](../assets/quick-start/RTCDP_Collaboration_Audience_Onboarding_Spec_v1.0.pdf).
 Once complete, or if you have questions, contact your Adobe account representative to finalize the setup.
 This method is not self-service and requires Adobe assistance.